How to Quickly Rebuild Your Emergency Fund After a Financial Emergency

 Now, however, it is time to once again buckle down and quickly rebuild your emergency fund.
 You can’t waste time by slowly rebuilding your emergency fund.
-At Pennies and Pounds we recommend building up your emergency fund very quickly and, in the same light, we recommend rebuilding your emergency fund very quickly after a financial emergency.
+We recommend building up your emergency fund very quickly and, in the same light, we recommend rebuilding your emergency fund very quickly after a financial emergency.

 First, You Need to Get Motivated